ShumailaNoor/react-native/Day16_Task/README.md

-# Complete Guide to Async JavaScript - Summary of Today’s Learning
+# Summary of Today’s Learning

 ## Topics Covered
 - Asynchronous Programming in JavaScript